KieshaWalker/myapp/README.md

 ## Quickstart: Run everything locally

 This project uses a separate FastAPI API and a CDN-hosted React SPA.
-For local development, run them side by side.
+For local development, run them side by side in two terminals.

-1) Backend API (FastAPI)
+Terminal 1 — Backend API (FastAPI)

 ```zsh
 cd python-backend